sam-henderson1/VGArchive/README.md

 open terminals for server and client

-run npm i in both terminals
+run "npm i" in both terminals

 "npm run dev" in server terminal